 |The 3rd Edition of Everyday Mathematics is aligned to the CCS and previous editions have been correlated.
 The publishers have created documents to show the alignment and correlation.|

-The content of most everything.com books will not be adjusted for the CCS.
-However, in 2015 the company has published five books for parents about CCS content: The Everything Parent’s Guide to Common Core Math: Grades K-5, The Everything Parent’s Guide to Common Core Math: Grades 6-8, The Everything Parent’s Guide to Common Core ELA: Grades K-5, The Everything Parent’s Guide to Common Core ELA: Grades 6-8, and The Everything Parent’s Guide to Common Core Science: Grades 6-8.
+The content of most books in the Everything Kids Series will not be adjusted for the CCS.
+However, in 2015 the company published five books for parents about CCS content: The Everything Parent’s Guide to Common Core Math: Grades K-5, The Everything Parent’s Guide to Common Core Math: Grades 6-8, The Everything Parent’s Guide to Common Core ELA: Grades K-5, The Everything Parent’s Guide to Common Core ELA: Grades 6-8, and The Everything Parent’s Guide to Common Core Science: Grades 6-8.

 |eVirtual Academy||ANC||eVirtual Academy partners with a number of resources that are correlated to or aligned with the CCS.|